A node.js version management utility for Windows. Ironically written in Go.

 The simplest (recommended) way to get NVM for Windows running properly is to uninstall any prior Node installation before installing NVM for Windows.
 It avoids all of the pitfalls listed below.
 However; you may not wish to nuke your Node installation if you've highly customized it.
 NVM for Windows can assume management of an existing installation, but there are nuances to this (dependent entirely on the permissions of the user running the installation).
 If you have an administrative account, it's relatively safe to install NVM for Windows before uninstalling the original Node version.
 If you are working in a closed environment, such as a corporate Active Directory environment where installations/uninstallations are controlled by group policy, you should really consider removing the original version of Node before installing NVM4W.

-Permission Problems For security reasons, Windows will not allow an application from one vendor to "uninstall" an application from a different vendor.
+For security reasons, Windows will not allow an application from one vendor to "uninstall" an application from a different vendor.
 The official NVM4W installer will attempt assume management of an existing installation of Node., but it cannot actually uninstall the original Node.js version.
 To work around this, NVM for Windows installer attempts to copy the original Node.js installation files to the NVM root.
 This includes global npm modules and configurations.
 Once this process is complete, the original Node.js installation can be uninstalled without losing data.

 PATH Installation Problems

-), it will fail because a symlink cannot overwrite a physical directory.
-This is not a problem if you choose a different symlink path (such as C:\nvm\node
+If you attempt to configure the NVM_SYMLINK to use an existing directory (like C:\Program Files\nodejs), it will fail because a symlink cannot overwrite a physical directory.
+This is not a problem if you choose a different symlink path (such as C:\nvm\node).

 PATH Conflicts

-For simplicity, we recommend uninstalling any existing versions of Node.js before using NVM for Windows.
-Delete any existing Node.js installation directories (e.g., %ProgramFiles%\nodejs
+For simpliciy, we recommend uninstalling any existing versions of Node.js before using NVM for Windows.
+Delete any existing Node.js installation directories (e.g., %ProgramFiles%\nodejs) that might remain.
+NVM's generated symlink will not overwrite an existing (even empty) installation directory.

-:eyes: Backup any global npmrc
+:eyes: Backup any global npmrc config :eyes:

-(e.g. %AppData%\npm\etc\npmrc
+(e.g. %AppData%\npm\etc\npmrc)

-Alternatively, copy the settings to the user config %UserProfile%\.npmrc
+Alternatively, copy the settings to the user config %UserProfile%\.npmrc.
+Delete the existing npm install location (e.g. %AppData%\npm) to prevent global module conflicts.

 If NVM4W doesn't appear to work immediately after installation, restart the terminal/powershell (not the whole computer).